Center for Natural Sciences

 · Procedure-brief description of the experimental procedure

 · Results-the most important part of your report.
 Contains experimental data presented in tabulated form with proper units and uncertainties in measurement.
 Also contains your calculations of the related parameters in the experiment.

 · Conclusions-contains the discussion of obtained results and your statement about the experiment.
 Did the experiment produce the expected results, i.e. do your experimental results agree with the physical laws you learned in class?
 If not, what are the possible sources of discrepancy?
 Your report should be generated using a word processing software of your choice.

-There will be three exams taken during the lecture periods and a final exam at the end.
-Tentative dates which may be adjusted according to the rate at which the material is being covered are:
+There will be three in-class exams taken during the class periods and a final comprehensive exam during the final exam period.

 The course grade will be based upon exams, laboratory reports, homework and class participation.
 There will be no make-up exams.
 The grade break down is as follows: